 Governance considerations are material to TransLink's profile but we view governance risk as low.
 Governance considerations include robust planning and financial management through a 30-year long term regional transportation strategy and rolling 10-year capital investment plans.
 In recent years, strong management has resulted in improved brand image and public perception of TransLink.
-Nevertheless, a sophisticated cyberattack in December 2020 gained access to restricted employee data and significantly impacted its operations for a prolonged period of time.
+Nevertheless, a sophisticated cyberattack in December 2020 gained access to restricted employee data which required significant data restoration, although transit services were not impacted.